shatabditalbar/Credit-Card-Fraud-Detection/README.md

 **Context**

+The datasets contains transactions made by credit cards in September 2013 by european cardholders.
+In this project, we are going to predict whether credit card is fraudulent or not using machine learning algorithms.
 The customers are not payable for the transactions that they did not commited.
-The datasets contains transactions made by credit cards in September 2013 by european cardholders.
-In this project, we are going to predict whether credit card is fraudulent or not using machine learning algorithms

 **Dataset**